texfaq/texfaq.github.io/FAQ-make.md

-LaTeX documents are tricky beasts for building using (`Uni*x`) `make` on: the need to instruct LaTeX to run several times for essentially different reasons (for example, ''get the table of contents stable'', ''get the labels stable'', ''add the bibliography'', ''add the index'') is actually rather difficult to express in the ''ordinary'' sort of dependency graph that one constructs for `make`.
+LaTeX documents are tricky beasts for building using (`Uni*x`) `make` on: the need to instruct LaTeX to run several times for essentially different reasons (for example, "get the table of contents stable", "get the labels stable", "add the bibliography", "add the index") is actually rather difficult to express in the "ordinary" sort of dependency graph that one constructs for `make`.

 The `latex-make` package offers help with this task (far more